anchit-chandran/medicode-website/docs/index.md

 With our course, you will be confident to start your Python programming journey, unlock endless opportunities and transform your career.

-Sign up for our mailing list below and join the coding medic revolution!
+Sign up for our mailing list below and join the revolution!

 ## 🗣️ Testimonials